tinamayswinkels/sbe/_posts/2017-10-31-the-commons-case-study.md

 The use of sprinklers will permit greater flexibility for cross flow ventilation across and between the floor plates.

-The central location and open nature of the stairwell will encourage residents to use them instead of the lift. &nbsp;
+The central location and open nature of the stairwell will encourage residents to use them instead of the lift.

 The fully trafficable roof is an excellent social initiative permitting the residents access to daylighting, views, fresh air, gardens and other recreational spaces, central laundry and clothes drying lines and compostable waste receptacles.